gneu42/Triple-Decky/README.md

    * New integrated tophat based on number 1 tophat locker to be used with Springy [from Moggieuk](https://github.com/moggieuk/ERCF-Springy/tree/main)
    * optional base to use the old magnetic gates.
 In that case, the small part of the hinge of the filament path must be cut at the mark.
    * The latch has an optional set screw to apply a little bit of friction on the filament.
 This help the filament to stay still in case of vibrations.<p>
-   * Since this version has no real brake system, it is better to use a single loop buffer system that provide more stability of the filament when it is in the buffer.
+   * Since this version has no real brake system.
+It is better to use a single loop buffer system that provide more stability of the filament when it is in the buffer.

       <center><img src="Images/B4-in.JPG" width="250" alt="Triple Decky for Sturdy Bunny"> <img src="Images/B4-out.JPG" width="250" alt="Triple Decky for Sturdy Bunny"> <img src="Images/B4-side.JPG" width="250" alt="Triple Decky for Sturdy Bunny"></center>